ameliadam/Go-go-car-pygame/README.md

-Programs needed to run it:

-Python ( this game run in python version 3)
+( this game run in python version 3)

+The very first requirement for making this game is to install pygame in your system.
+>>> pip install pygame

 ![image](https://user-images.githubusercontent.com/23730419/130020311-775a9179-944e-4b7b-a931-d26878633abd.png)